walac/walac.github.io/_posts/2020-10-25-curious-bug-enum-bitfield.md

 the use of bit fields, yields the bug.
 This is precisely what happened in [dali-toolkit](https://github.com/dalihub/dali-toolkit).

-Once we understood the problem, we can solve it easily forcing the enum to an unsigned integer:
+Once we understood the problem, we can solve it easily by forcing the enum to an unsigned integer:

 ```cpp
 enum class Animal: unsigned int {